bantee-sharma/review-response-generator/README.md

-# 🛍️ Review Response Generator using LangGraph and OpenAI
+# 🛍️ Review Response Generator using LangGraph

 This project uses **LangGraph**, **OpenAI GPT-4**, and **structured prompting** to generate empathetic, human-like responses to customer reviews — especially for e-commerce platforms like Amazon or Flipkart.